substrait-io/substrait/site/docs/expressions/embedded_functions.md

 ## Function Details

-There are many type of types of possible stored functions.
+There are many types of possible stored functions.
 For each, Substrait works to expose the function in as descriptive a way as possible to support the largest number of consumers.